Topics Map > Human Resource System (HRS) > Payroll > PY Learning Path

 7. In the Lock-In Details section:

-● Letter Received checkbox - This is selected to indicate that the employee has received a lock-in letter from a state's Department of Revenue (All lock in letters are processed at the Service Center)
+● Letter Received checkbox - This is selected to indicate that the employee has received a lock-in letter from a state's Department of Revenue (All lock-in letters are processed at Shared Services)

-● Limit On Allowances number: (Default value is 0).
-The number that is entered is the amount defined on the lock in letter as the employee's State withholding allowance limitation.
+● Limit On Allowances: (Default value is 0).
+The number that is entered is the amount defined on the lock-in letter as the employee's State withholding allowance limitation.

 8. The Tax Form Renewal Processing Status section lists options to indicate the workflow status of the State Exempt form renewal status.